-Listen to an uplifting, educational podcast instead or start a Gratitude Journal.
+Listen to an uplifting, educational podcast instead, or start counting your blessings.

 Both will motivate you and move you towards a good mood.

-You will be better in creating something when your mind is relaxed and when you are in a great mood.
+You will be better at creating something when your mind is relaxed and when you are in a great mood.

 This way you will also be more focused and productive & can deal with your upcoming tasks in a more effective way.